Cyber Bullying 101

 Sample activities to foster empathy, kindness, and respect.

-- Discuss digital citizenship, and have students sign the Digital Citizen Pledge.
+- Discuss digital citizenship, and have students sign the Digital Citizen Pledge (PDF).

 - Upstander Awards — weekly or monthly awards where students nominate other students, and faculty committee chooses recipients.